How to Make a Work Schedule (+ Work Schedule Templates)

 Sometimes, despite all the efforts the team has made with the availability chart, you’ll still need to schedule someone outside their availability times.

-Example: Perhaps, there’s a big celebration being hosted at your restaurant and you’ll need all hands on deck.
-Or, perhaps, there’s an unexpected bug in your app, and you need to call in your full-stack engineer to assist you from her vacation.
+Example: Perhaps there’s a big celebration being hosted at your restaurant and you’ll need all hands on deck.
+Or, perhaps, there’s an unexpected bug in your app, and you need to call in your full-stack engineer to assist you from their vacation.

 Emergencies happen, but it’s important how you approach them.
-If possible, always try to find the person who’d be the least inconvenienced by working outside his/her ideal availability times.
+If possible, always try to find the person who’d be the least inconvenienced by working outside their ideal availability times.

 Example: If you have to choose between two options, always go for the person who is unavailable because of their spa appointment instead of calling a team member who is at the hospital worried about their family member.

 Either way, it’s always best to call up the person in question, explain the situation, and be courteous about the request.
-A reliable, conscientious employee will oblige to your request if it’s possible and will appreciate having a say in this.
+A reliable, conscientious employee will oblige your request if possible and appreciate a say in this.

 #11: Use work schedule templates to speed up the scheduling process